Automated tight Lyapunov analysis for first-order methods: Introduction

 For the Douglas--Rachford method, we recover some of the known tight linear convergence rate results in \cite{Giselsson2017Linear,Giselsson2017Tight,Ryu_2020}.
-For the gradient method with heavy-ball momentum, we improve, compared to \cite{Ghadimi2015Global}, the linear convergence rate, and also extend the range of parameters that guarantee function value suboptimality convergence.
+For the gradient method with heavy-ball momentum, we improve, compared to \cite{Ghadimi2015Global}, the linear convergence rate, and also extend the range of parameters that guarantee convergence in function-value suboptimality.
 We also show convergence of the duality gap for two proximal gradient methods with heavy-ball momentum.
-For the three-operator splitting method by Davis and Yin we provide linear convergence rate results that improve the ones found in \cite{Davis_Yin_3op_arxiv,pmlr-v80-pedregosa18a}.
-More strikingly, our methodology allows us to significantly enlarge the range of parameters that give duality gap convergence for the Chambolle--Pock method when the linear operator is assumed to be the identity operator.
-Traditional proofs such as in \cite{Chambolle_Pock_ergodic_2011}, allow for proximal operator step-size parameters $\tau_1,\tau_2>0$ to satisfy $\tau_1\tau_2<1$ and the coefficient $\theta$ for the linear combination of previous iterates to satisfy $\theta=1$.
+For the three-operator splitting method by Davis and Yin, we provide linear convergence rate results that improve the ones found in \cite{Davis_Yin_3op_arxiv,pmlr-v80-pedregosa18a}.
+More strikingly, our methodology allows us to significantly enlarge the range of parameters that give duality-gap convergence for the Chambolle--Pock method when the linear operator is assumed to be the identity operator.
+Traditional proofs, such as in \cite{Chambolle_Pock_ergodic_2011}, allow for proximal operator step-size parameters $\tau_1,\tau_2>0$ to satisfy $\tau_1\tau_2<1$ and the coefficient $\theta$ for the linear combination of previous iterates to satisfy $\theta=1$.
 Our analysis allows for a significantly wider range of parameter values, e.g., for $\theta=1$ we allow for $\tau_1=\tau_2\in]0,1.15]$, for $\theta=0.35$ we allow for $\tau_1=\tau_2\in]0,1.5]$, and for $\tau_1=\tau_2=0.5$, we allow for $\theta\in[0.03,7.5]$.
-We also show with the methodology that the extended range of parameters can lead to improved linear convergence rates over the traditional parameter choices.
+We also demonstrate, through our methodology, that the extended range of parameters can lead to improved linear convergence rates over the traditional parameter choices.

 The paper is organized as follows: in Section~\ref{sec:problem_and_algorithm}, we introduce the problem class and the algorithm representation.
 Section~\ref{sec:interpolation} discusses interpolation results and frames them in our setting.
 We define the notion of a quadratic Lyapunov inequality in Section~\ref{sec:Lyapunov}.
 Section~\ref{sec:main} contains the main result on the existence of a quadratic Lyapunov inequality.
 Section~\ref{sec:numerical_examples} contains numerical examples and Section~\ref{sec:lemma_1_proof} contains a proof of our core result.
 Section~\ref{sec:conclusions} contains the main conclusions of this work and discusses future work.